jubalh/awesome-package-maintainer/README.md

 To get an overview of which distro ships which version of a particular software we like to use [repology](https://repology.org/).
 For example see this [overview](https://repology.org/project/profanity/versions).

+## License
+The software you package will come with a license.
+You need to be aware which licenses your distribution allows to ship in their repositories.
+You can find a list of licenses and their identifier on the [SPDX website](https://spdx.org/licenses/).

 ## Distribution and system specific guides

 ### Debian